TritonDataCenter/smartos-docs/docs/working-with-packages.md

 well as allowing us to participate in and contribute to the larger pkgsrc community at large.

-pkgsrc is not present in the SmartOS global zone out of the box but can be easily installed using a bootstrap.
-Please refer to [Installing pkgin][installing].
+pkgsrc is not present by default in the SmartOS global zone but can be easily installed using a bootstrap.
+Please refer to [Installing pkgsrc-tools][installing].

 In SmartOS Zones, however, pkgsrc takes center stage by providing all the software you require from compilers to web servers to editors.